 Advisory Committee on Immunization Practices (ACIP) Recommendations

-• A fourth dose is recommended at 4-6 years of age, though this dose is not needed if the third dose was received after 4 years of age and at least 6 months after the second dose and 4 years of age.
+- A fourth dose is recommended at 4-6 years of age, though this dose is not needed if the third dose was received at least 6 months after the second dose and 4 years of age.

-• A full primary vaccination series with IPV is also recommended for unvaccinated (or incompletely vaccinated) adults and adults at increased risk of infection (such as international travelers to epidemic or endemic countries, members of communities or groups with disease caused by wild polioviruses, laboratory workers who handle specimens that may contain polioviruses, health care workers who have close contact with patients who may be excreting wild polioviruses, and unvaccinated adults whose children will be receiving oral poliovirus vaccine, although there is no oral poliovirus available in the United States at this time).
+- A full primary vaccination series with IPV is also recommended for unvaccinated (or incompletely vaccinated) adults and adults at increased risk of exposure (such as international travelers to epidemic or endemic countries, members of communities or groups with disease caused by wild polioviruses, laboratory workers who handle specimens that may contain polioviruses, and health care workers who have close contact with patients who may be excreting wild polioviruses).

-• For adults at high risk of exposure, who have previously been fully vaccinated as children, a one-time additional dose of IPV is recommended [1, 2].*
+- For adults at high risk of exposure, who have previously been fully vaccinated as children, a one-time additional dose of IPV is recommended.